askn7936/Vehicle-Design-Trade-study/README.md

 # Vehicle-Design-Trade-study
-Trade study code to optimize factors that impact performance
+Trade study to optimize factors that impact performance Code simulates aerodynamic parameters for a bottle rocket glider flight